Cancel anytime

 Positioning

-Lattice Semiconductor focuses on low-power, small form factor FPGAs, targeting applications where power efficiency and size are critical.
-This differentiates them from larger players like Xilinx (AMD) and Intel (Altera) who focus on high-performance FPGAs.
+Lattice specializes in low-power, small form factor FPGAs, differentiating itself from larger competitors like Xilinx and Intel that focus on high-performance FPGAs.

 Total Addressable Market (TAM)